 Before requesting a key, please familiarize yourself with the Academic Key Policy and Procedure below.
-Then, open the College of Saint Benedict Key Request Form.
-Print the form and follow the instructions provided to request keys.
+Then, complete the online Key Request Form.

 College of Saint Benedict